Chapter 12 : Respect

 Kingsley now got up to speak.
 He didn’t pull his punches.
 Although his language was polite, his meaning was unmistakably clear.
 He talked of rebuilding a ministry of magic that the wizarding community could trust and that would serve the community interest rather its own.
 Controversially, he called for people to be held accountable for their actions during Voldemort’s reign.
 “Let those who said they had no alternative, they were just following orders, admit what they did and justify themselves before a Truth and Reconciliation commission.
 Let those who claimed to be imperiused when they committed serious crimes against humanity prove that under veritaserum.
 We cannot allow serious criminals and people of bad intention to retain positions of influence in our community, as we did after Voldemort’s first reign.
 To do so would dishonour those who gave their lives here, on this battlefield.”

 Kingsley’s speech was given a mixed reception.
 Some were wildly enthusiastic, while others sat stoney faced and unmoving.
 No doubt some thought it inappropriate, others saw it as a threat.
-Tony Blair gave him a quizzical look that seemed to say “I admire your courage but you have a lot to learn about politics.”
+The Muggle Prime Minister gave him a quizzical look that seemed to say “I admire your courage but you have a lot to learn about politics.”

 Next up was Gemalla Wenglespon, the chief Mugwump of the Wizengamot, and widely regarded as the most influential politician in Wizarding Britain.
 Harry was keen to see if she would support Kingsley.
 She spoke for seven minutes with words that sounded just right and of great import, but later Harry couldn’t remember a single meaningful thing she had said.
 Hermione later explained why.
 Wenglespon had perfected the art of the non-speech; great sounding words signifying nothing.
 Clearly, she had not yet been ready to commit herself for or against Kingsley.